rodrigopedra/russian-doll-caching/readme.md

 Use the `@russian` directive in your blade templates the same way you would use the `@include` directive.

-You can optionally inform a custom key that will be cached with the hashed view name.
+You can optionally inform a custom key that will be cached added to the cache key.

 ```php
     @russian('path.to.other.view', compact('user', 'articles'), 'my-custom-key')